 Do I Need an Antenna to Cut Cable?

-Learn when an antenna can help replace local channels, what it cannot replace, and when Tablo may be useful.
+Learn when an antenna can help replace local channels, what it cannot replace, and how to test reception before cancelling cable.

 Living room television showing a beach scene with an indoor TV antenna placed near a window.